Aaravdalal/DynamicNotch/README.md

 # Dynamic Notch for Windows

 I will give you step-by-step instructions on how to use it and explain what it is.
+SORRY I DO USE GITHUB COPILOT AUTO COMMIT MESSAGES

 Dynamic Notch is an Apple-inspired concept.
 Think of it as a Dynamic Island in a notch form for Windows computers.